swedenconnect/technical-framework/17 - XML Profile for Signature Validation Tokens.md

 -  `<xades:CertDigest>`

-When referring to elements defined in this document (`http://id.swedenconnect.se/svt/1.0/sig-prop/ns`) the following syntax is used:
+When referring to elements defined in this specification (`http://id.swedenconnect.se/svt/1.0/sig-prop/ns`) the following syntax is used:

 -  `<svt:Element>`

 <a name="svt-in-xml-documents"></a>
-## 2. SVT in XML documents
+## 2. SVT in XML Documents

 When SVT is provided for XML signatures then one SVT SHALL be provided for each XML signature.

-An SVT embedded within the XML signature element SHALL be placed in a  `<svt:SignatureValidationToken>` as defined in section 2.1.1.
+An SVT embedded within the XML signature element SHALL be placed in a  `<svt:SignatureValidationToken>` as defined in [section 2.1.1](#signaturevalidationtoken-signature-property).

 <a name="signaturevalidationtoken-signature-property"></a>
 ### 2.1.1.
 SignatureValidationToken Signature Property